ahmedramadan01/Memory-Game/README.md

 3. You can click restar button to begain again.
 4. The best size to play the game not lower than 500px.

+## issue
+why FontAwesome icons on the Card don't display on ios?

 ## Credits
 me is the author of this project.